Alex Chidiac: Club career

-Como (2025–)

 In July 2025, Chidiac joined Italian club Como, netting Melbourne Victory a club record transfer fee.

 International career

 In early 2015, Chidiac was called up to the senior Australia squad to tour New Zealand, aged sixteen.
 She made her international debut on 12 February 2015, coming on as a substitute for Lisa De Vanna in a win over New Zealand.

 Chidiac was called up again ahead of the 2017 Algarve Cup, where she made two appearances.

 In July 2023, Chidiac was selected in Australia's squad for the 2023 Women's World Cup to be held in Australia and New Zealand.